 Bree Collaborative bundles define high-performance quality standards for delivery of healthcare by specifying appropriateness and safety requirements, shared decision-making with patients, market-relevant quality indicators reported quarterly to purchasers, bundled pricing, and a warranty against avoidable complications, all supported by a robust appraisal of current medical evidence.
+The standards set forth in this bundle should be applied regardless of site of service.
 Details of Bree Collaborative bundles are available in the public domain here: www.breecollaborative.org/topic-areas/apm/